jorenvh/laravel-share/README.md

 ### Sharing the current url

-Instead of manually passing an url, you can opt to use the `currentPage` function.
+Instead of manually passing a url, you can opt to use the `currentPage` function.

 ```php
 Share::currentPage()->facebook();